-This blog is a mix of letters that I have written to my four children over the years, as well as letters that I have yet to compose to them.
-My hope is that the words shared will adequately express to my children the immense joy they bring me, the unimaginable love my heart feels for them and the invaluable lessons they continue to teach me day after day- even on the days that cannot end soon enough.
+This blog is a mix of letters that I have written to my four children over the years.
+My hope is that the words shared will adequately express to my children the immense joy they bring me, the unimaginable love my heart feels for them, and the invaluable lessons they continue to teach me day after day- even on the days that cannot end soon enough.

 My other hope is that all who find themselves peering into our messy lives through my Words to My Children will feel welcome and understood.
 That together we would feel encouraged, inspired, and challenged to learn from and lean into our own unique journeys in this broken world.
 And that we would all think more deeply and engage more fully with the people right in front of us.